in28minutes/SpringMvcStepByStep/README.md

 - Step 16 : LoginService and Remove all JEE Servlets based code
 - Step 17 : Spring Auto-wiring and Dependency Management - @Autowired and @Service
 - Step 18 : Create TodoController and list-todos.jsp.
 Make TodoService a @Service and inject it.
-- Step 19 : Add Todo model object.
-Create TodoService.
+- Step 19 : Web Application Architecture
-- Step 20 : Create TodoController and  list-todos.jsp
+- Step 20 : More about Spring Framework
 - Step 21 : Session vs Model vs Request - @SessionAttributes
 - Step 22 : New Todo and redirect to a Controller
 - Step 23 : JSTL